The Philosophy of Education: Examining the Goals and Methods of Teaching and Learning

 Q: What is the philosophy of education, and why is it important?

-See also The Philosophy of Non-Violence: Examining the Ethics and Significance of Non-Violent Resistance Movements
+See also The Philosophy of Gender: Examining the Social and Cultural Construction of Gender

 A: The philosophy of education examines the theoretical and practical foundations of teaching and learning.
 It provides a framework for educators and learners to understand the goals, methods, and principles of education, and to create a better learning environment for all involved.